yehia67/documentation/node-software/0.1/iri/how-to-guides/install-iri.md

     ```

     :::info:
-    Make sure that you include the whole version, for example 1.6.0-RELEASE.
+    Make sure that you include the whole version, for example 1.9.0-RELEASE.
     :::

 The download may take some time.
 If everything went well, you should see something like the following in the output:

 ```
 HTTP request sent, awaiting response ...
-200 OK '/home/jake/node/iri-1.8.4-RELEASE.jar' saved [175441686/175441686]
+200 OK '/home/jake/node/iri-1.9.0-RELEASE.jar' saved [175441686/175441686]
 ```

 Now you can [configure IRI](#configure-the-iri).

-#### Build the IRI Java file from the source code
+#### Build the IRI Java file from source

 Instead of downloading the pre-built IRI Java file, you may want to build the file from the source code for any of the following reasons: